Eben Byers

 Ebenezer McBurney Byers (April 12, 1880 – March 31, 1932) was an American socialite, sportsman, and industrialist.
-He was able to do so due to his father being wealthy.
 He won the 1906 U.S. Amateur in golf.
-He earned notoriety in the early 1930s when he died from multiple radiation-induced cancers after consuming Radithor, a popular patent medicine made from radium dissolved in water.
+He died from jawbone cancer after consuming 1,400 bottles of Radithor, a patent medicine made from radium salts dissolved in water.

 Biography

-The son of industrialist Alexander Byers, Eben Byers was educated at St. Paul's School and Yale College, where he earned a reputation as a sportsman.
-He was the U.S. Amateur golf champion of 1906, after finishing runner-up in 1902 and 1903.
+The son of industrialist Alexander Byers, Eben Byers was educated at St. Paul's School and Yale College.
+He earned a reputation as a sportsman and played on the Yale Bulldogs golf team.
+Byers was the U.S. Amateur golf champion of 1906, after finishing runner-up in 1902 and 1903.
 Byers eventually became the chairman of the Girard Iron Company, which had been created by his father.

 In 1927, Byers injured his arm falling from a railway sleeping berth.
 For the persistent pain, a doctor suggested he take Radithor, a patent medicine manufactured by William J. A. Bailey.
 Bailey was a Harvard University dropout who falsely claimed to be a doctor of medicine and had become rich from the sale of Radithor, a solution of radium in water which he claimed stimulated the endocrine system.
 He offered physicians a 1/6 kickback on each dose prescribed.

 Byers began taking several doses of Radithor per day, believing it gave him a "toned-up feeling", but stopped in October 1930 (after taking some 1400 doses) when that effect faded.
 He lost weight and had headaches, and his teeth began to fall out.
-In 1931, the Federal Trade Commission asked him to testify about his experience, but he was too sick to travel so the commission sent a lawyer to take his statement at his home; the lawyer reported that Byers's "whole upper jaw, excepting two front teeth and most of his lower jaw had been removed" and that "All the remaining bone tissue of his body was disintegrating, and holes were actually forming in his skull."
+In 1931, the Federal Trade Commission asked him to testify about his experience, but he was too sick to travel, so the commission sent a lawyer to take his statement at his home; the lawyer reported that Byers's "whole upper jaw, excepting two front teeth and most of his lower jaw had been removed" and that "All the remaining bone tissue of his body was disintegrating, and holes were actually forming in his skull."

-His death on March 31, 1932, was attributed to "radiation poisoning" using the terminology of the time, but it was due to cancers, not acute radiation syndrome.
+His death on March 31, 1932, was attributed to radium poisoning.
+Radium is known to emit alpha, beta, and gamma radiation.
+While alpha radiation has low penetrating ability and typically does not present a danger, ingestion of radium in the form of Radithor allowed accumulation in the bones.
+Without shielding provided by the skin, the highly ionizing alpha radiation was able to cause localized cell damage on an extreme level, and this is ultimately what led to Byers's cancer and death.
 He is buried in Allegheny Cemetery in Pittsburgh, Pennsylvania, in a lead-lined coffin.